MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/create-json-file.md

 ## Create JSON file for Autopilot profile(s)

 Once the proper modules have been installed to allow exporting of Autopilot profile(s) from Intune, the next step is to export the Autopilot profiles as JSON files.
-The JSON files will then be used to create a package in Configuration Manager.
+The JSON files are used to create a package in Configuration Manager.

 To export the Autopilot profiles as JSON files, follow these steps: